 “The biggest risk is not taking any risk… In a world that’s changing really quickly, the only strategy that is guaranteed to fail is not taking risks.” – Mark Zuckerberg

 Change is never easy.
 We are creatures of habit, mainly because habits make us feel safe.
-But just ask yourself, when was the last time doing the “safe” thing ever lead to a breakthrough.
+But just ask yourself, when was the last time doing the “safe” thing ever led to a breakthrough?
 The team at Bliley understood this and took a leap.
 We started the engagement with an Inbound GamePlan.
-This is where our team looks into the client's business, helps define their personas and creates messaging that we believe will resonate with their target audience.
-The process takes about 30 days and afterward we create a report on our findings as well as a detailed outlined strategy built specially for our client.
+This is where our team looks into the client’s business, helps define their personas, and creates messaging that we believe will resonate with their target audience.
+The process takes about 30 days, and afterward, we create a report on our findings as well as a detailed outlined strategy built especially for our client.

-After looking at Bliley, their industry and defining their personas, we uncovered that there was a ton of potential using SEO and building a powerful presence using LinkedIn.
-Together with their team we set up a new site, on boarded them to Hubspot and started creating persona-centric content.
-Typically when starting and inbound campaign, we don’t expect to see results right away.
+After looking at Bliley, their industry, and defining their personas, we uncovered that there was a ton of potential in using SEO and building a powerful presence using LinkedIn.
+Together with their team, we set up a new site, onboarded them to Hubspot, and started creating persona-centric content.
+Typically when starting an inbound campaign, we don’t expect to see results right away.
 But in the case of Bliley, their industry and customers were ready for something new.
-Leads started coming in from nearly day one and by the time we hit the 3rd month of implementation, they were seeing over 3k in visits and 67% increase in leads month-over-month.
+Leads started coming in from nearly day one, and by the time we hit the 3rd month of implementation, they were seeing over 3k in visits and a 67% increase in leads month-over-month.

-With some things you just get the timing right.
-In the case of Bliley, there are a few things I think that have lead to this great early success.
-For one, engineers are hungry for innovation but they also research their decisions.
+With some things, you just get the timing right.
+In the case of Bliley, there are a few things I think that have led to this great early success.
+For one, engineers are hungry for innovation, but they also research their decisions.
 By creating good, relevant content that addresses their needs, we’ve been able to convert at a higher rate.
 Second, there is no one in this vertical that is creating this level of value.
 Again, engineers like data.
 We just made it easier for them to access it.
 The third and most powerful reason why Bliley has seen so much success is their dedication to the process.
 Once they decided to change directions, they bought into it.
 Their team works together alongside our team for a common purpose.
 We stay the course and put in the work.
-This dedication has allowed for them to see amazing results, quickly.
+This dedication has allowed them to see amazing results quickly.